Catrina Lam

 • Chairman, Licensing Appeals Board under the Public Health and Municipal Services Ordinance (Cap132) [2018 - present]

-• Member, Accreditation of Academic and Vocational Qualifications Appeal Board and Rules Committee [2017 - 2022]
+• Deputy Chairman, Accreditation of Academic and Vocational Qualifications Appeal Board and Rules Committee [2023 – present]

 • Member, Hong Kong Institute of Certified Public Accountants Disciplinary Panel A [2017 - 2023]